Kandahar: Medieval history

 Tamerlane's descendant, Babur, the founder of the Mughal Empire, annexed Kandahar in 1508.
 In 1554, Babur's son, Humayun, handed it over to the Safavid Shah Tahmasp in return of 12,000 soldiers he received from the Shah to reconquer India.
 In 1595, Humayun's son Akbar the Great reconquered the city by diplomacy.
 Akbar died in 1605 and when this news reached the Persian court, Shah Abbas ordered his army to besiege the city which continued until early 1606 and finally failed due to the reinforcements sent by the Mughal Emperor Jahangir that forced the Safavid retreat.
 In the Mughal–Safavid War, Kandahar was once again lost to the Safavids.
-In 1698, Mughals under Samandar Khan of Kalat State captured Kandahar again.
+In 1698, Balochs under Samandar Khan and Mir Abdullah Khan Ahmadzai of Kalat State captured Kandahar again.
 Kandahar was regarded as important to the Mughal Empire because it was one of the gateways to India, and Mughal control over Kandahar helped to prevent foreign intrusions.

 The memory of the wars fought over Kandahar at this time is preserved in the epic poem Qandahār-nāma ("The Campaign Against Qandahār"), a major work of Saib Tabrizi which is a classic of Persian literature.

-Modern
+Modern (1709–present)

 Mirwais Hotak, chief of the Ghilji tribe, revolted in 1709 by killing Gurgin Khan, an ethnic Georgian subject and governor of the Shia Safavid Persians.
 After establishing the Hotak dynasty in Kandahar, Mirwais and his army successfully defeated subsequent expeditions by Kay Khusraw and Rustam Khán.
 Mirwais resisted attempts by the Persian government who were seeking to convert the Afghans from Sunni to the Shia sect of Islam.
 He died of a natural death in November 1715 and was succeeded by his brother Abdul Aziz, but after being suspected of giving Kandahar's sovereignty back to the Persians he was killed by his nephew Mahmud Hotak.

 In 1722, Mahmud led an army of Afghans to the Safavid capital Isfahan and proclaimed himself King of Persia.
 The Hotak dynasty was eventually removed from power by a new Persian ruler, Nader Shah.
 In 1738, Nader Shah invaded Afghanistan and destroyed the now Old Kandahar, which was held by Hussain Hotak and his Ghilji tribes.
 In the meantime, Nader Shah freed Ahmad Khan (later Ahmad Shah Durrani) and his brother Zulfikar who were held prisoners by the Hotak ruler.
 Before leaving southern Afghanistan for Delhi in India, Nader Shah laid out the foundation for a new town to be built next to the destroyed ancient city, naming it "Naderabad".
 His rule ended in June 1747 after being murdered by his Persian guards.